vippsas/vipps-login-api/vipps-login-migrate-api-1.0-to-2.0.md

 Vipps Login will be the first service to integrate with this new endpoint.

 ## Api changes
-* Scope 'nnin' is changed to 'nin'
+* Scope `nnin` is changed to `nin`.
-* Format of claim 'birthdate' is changed from **dd.mm.yyyy** to **yyyy-mm-dd**, to comply with the ISO 8601 format.
+* Format of claim `birthdate` is changed from **dd.mm.yyyy** to **yyyy-mm-dd**, to comply with the ISO 8601 format.
 * Claim address have been converted from a list of all address to an object of the default address.
-All other addresses are served under 'other_addresses' as a list.
+All other addresses are served under `other_addresses` as a list.
-This is done to comply with the OIDC-standard which expect address to be a json object.
+This is done to comply with the OIDC-standard which expect address to be a JSON object.
-* User information is no longer served on the 'id_token'.
-Therefore, the 'id_token' will only contain user ids.
+* User information is no longer served on the `id_token`.
+Therefore, the `id_token` will only contain user ids.
-This is done since the data in the id token should be used to lookup the authenticated user, while the userinfo endpoint should be used to fetch and store user information.
+This is done since the data in the id token should be used to _look up_ the authenticated user, while the userinfo endpoint should be used to _fetch and store_ user information.
-* Updated URL to userinfo can be found under [discovery endpoints](vipps-login-api.md#openid-connect-discovery-endpoint), we recommend to fetch these dynamically.
+* The updated URL to userinfo can be found under [discovery endpoints](vipps-login-api.md#openid-connect-discovery-endpoint), we recommend to fetch these dynamically.

 ## Convert to Vipps Login api version 2.0